 The second catch is they have to eat most of their lunch before we can leave the restaurant area to play.
 They always comply.

 They then play, climbing up and sliding down.
 We're usually there for 25 minutes or so.
-James and I watch while Bennet and Lydia conquer their fears on the ascent and squeal with delight on the way down.
+JF and I watch while Ben and L conquer their fears on the ascent and squeal with delight on the way down.